multiparty/jiff/tutorials/0-intro-to-mpc.md

 ## Operations on Shamir secret sharing

-Shamir secret sharing directly supports both addition and multiplication, and allows the number of required shares to reconstruct the value to be configurable.
+Shamir secret sharing directly supports both addition and multiplication and allows the number of required shares to reconstruct the value to be configurable.

 Addition is direct, due to properties of polynomials.
 Adding two polynomials point-wise gives a new set of points that define a polynomial of the same degree that is equivalent to the sum of the original polynomials.